 Oral and written communications and records about the communications between an incarcerated individual and the ombuds' office are generally confidential under existing law.
 The bill (1) expands this confidentiality to also apply to communications and records between the office and a DOC employee and (2) explicitly includes survey responses as a type of communication.
-It allows the ombuds to disclose to DOC, however, information about a physical threat against the incarcerated individual's self, another incarcerated person, or a DOC employee.
+It requires the ombuds to immediately disclose to DOC, however, information about a physical threat against an incarcerated individual's self, a member of the public, another incarcerated person, or a DOC employee.
 The law already allows him to disclose certain information with the incarcerated individual's consent.
 Under the bill, identical or blank surveys or questionnaires are not confidential.